tjwkura5/ecommerce_docker_deployment/README.md

       v.
 "Launch method" == "Launch agents via SSH"

       vi.
-"Host" is the public IP address of the Node Server
+"Host" is the private IP address of the Node Server

       vii.
 Click on "+ ADD" under "Credentials" and select "Jenkins".